-We prefer to work with Dattner Grant, especially Fabian Dattner because of her energy and empathy in supporting leaders.
+We prefer to work with Dattner Group, especially Fabian Dattner because of her energy and empathy in supporting leaders.
 Fabian is so invested in our participants learning journey, she will stay the course with individuals in our program, challenging and supporting them in equal measure to arrive at a transformational outcome.

 Personally, I am much the richer for having worked with Fabian.
 My head and heart have been opened to leading from a position of authenticity above one of structure or status.
-The curriculum Dattner Grant develop and Fabian’s personal style as a facilitator always leave me feeling lighter, more connected, supported, engaged in the purpose of my organisation and ready for the next big challenge.
+The curriculum Dattner Group develop and Fabian’s personal style as a facilitator always leave me feeling lighter, more connected, supported, engaged in the purpose of my organisation and ready for the next big challenge.

 The greater city of Bendigo has been home to significant growth in recent years, fuelled by the investment from state government in the new Health Precinct and the refurbishment of Bendigo Hospital (now set up as a major regional surgical and clinical hub).